ftsrg/theta/subprojects/xta/xta/README.md

 ## Overview

 This project contains the Uppaal timed automata (XTA) formalism.
 Its main purpose is to describe timed systems as graphs with clock variables.
-A domain specific language (DSL) is available to parse XTAs from the textual representation of Uppaal.
+A dataDomain specific language (DSL) is available to parse XTAs from the textual representation of Uppaal.
 The project contains:

 * Classes to represent XTAs.
-* A domain specific language (DSL) to parse XTAs from a textual representation.
+* A dataDomain specific language (DSL) to parse XTAs from a textual representation.

 ### Related projects